steffanimelo/steffanisartini/README.md

 #####  I've worked with communication my whole life, something that I'm passionate about, but the feeling that something was missing for years made me realize that I was not feeling complete and the career shift should happen right away.

 ##### The COVID pandemic came ditching devastation to many, indeed unfortunate, but at the same time made people awaken passions from the past, something no different with me.
-My love for design and technology came from my teenage years when all the beauty of Web Design flourished in the WorldWideWeb.
-My graduation in Business Administration happened due to my heritage with an Entrepreneur family, so my desire for Business Management and Sales came naturally.
+My love for design and technology came from my teenage years when all the beauty of Design flourished in the WorldWideWeb.
+My graduation in Business Administration happened due to my heritage with an Entrepreneur family, thus my desire for Business Management and Sales came naturally.

 ##### For a while, I left technology aside to focus on Business and after moving to Germany, it triggered that old passion again.
-So here I am, a Jr. Web Developer/IAM Developer and finding myself finally complete as a whole.
+So here I am, an IAM/Web Developer finding myself finally complete as a whole.
 My wish to learn and be part of the Dev community is enormous, and I believe I have a lot to contribute to the market with my skill set developed through the years.
-I'm looking forward to exchanging information with other developers and engage future conllaborations.
+I'm looking forward to exchanging information with other developers and engage on future collaborations.

 <h4 align="center">For more information:</h4>